zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all users accounts by accessing a route described below.
+The admin can visualize all users accounts by accessing the route below.

 Route: *`GET "/api/v1/admin/client-users"`*

 # Admin Client User

-When logged in, the admin can access information about Users, it allows him to create, update, show and list them.
+When logged in, the admin can access information about Users.
+This access allows him to create, update, show and list them.

 ## Create